American Pie (song): Background

+Don McLean drew inspiration for the song from his childhood experience delivering newspapers during the time of the plane crash that killed early rock and roll musicians Buddy Holly, Ritchie Valens, and The Big Bopper:

-Don McLean reportedly wrote "American Pie" in Saratoga Springs, New York, at Caffè Lena, but a 2011 New York Times article quotes McLean as disputing this claim.
+McLean reportedly wrote "American Pie" in Saratoga Springs, New York, at Caffè Lena, but a 2011 New York Times article quotes McLean as disputing this claim.
 Some employees at Caffè Lena claim that he started writing the song there, and then continued to write the song in both Cold Spring, New York, and Philadelphia, Pennsylvania.
 McLean claims that the song was only written in Cold Spring and Philadelphia.
 Tin & Lint, a bar on Caroline Street in Saratoga Springs, claims the song was written there, and a plaque marks the table.
-While some have claimed other places, such as Saint Joseph's University, as where the song was first performed, McLean insists that the song made its debut in Philadelphia at Temple University when he opened for Laura Nyro on March 14, 1971.
-However a 2022 documentary on the history of the song notes that particular concert actually occurred at the nearby Saint Joseph's University.
+While a 2022 documentary on the history of the song claims Saint Joseph's University as where the song was first performed, McLean insists that the song made its debut in Philadelphia at Temple University when he opened for Laura Nyro on March 14, 1971.

 The song was produced by Ed Freeman and recorded with a few session musicians.
 Freeman did not want McLean to play rhythm guitar on the song but eventually relented.
 McLean and the session musicians rehearsed for two weeks but failed to get the song right.
 At the last minute, the pianist Paul Griffin was added, which is when the tune came together.
 McLean used a 1969 or 1970 Martin D-28 guitar to provide the basic chords throughout "American Pie".